Three-letter Scrabble Words Beginning with E

 EEWwhen disgusted

-EFFwhen angry, but not angry enough to actually swear
+EFFwhen angry, but not angry enough to actually swear.
+Actually a verb, not a mouth sound.

 ERM#when uncertain